microsoft/code-push-vsts-extension/README.md

 # Visual Studio Team Services Extension for CodePush

 This extension contains a set of deployment tasks which allow you to automate the release of app updates via CodePush from your CI environment.
 This can reduce the effort needed to keep your dev/alpha/beta/etc. deployments up-to-date, since you can simply push changes to the configured source control branches, and let your automated build take care of the rest.
-No need to manually release or promote from the CodePush CLI!
+No need to manually release, promote or rollout from the CodePush CLI!

 These tasks can be used with either VSTS or TFS 2015 on-prem servers (see below) and are intended to work with any Cordova or React Native project.
 Additionally, the tasks can be paired nicely with the [Cordova Command task](https://marketplace.visualstudio.com/items/ms-vsclient.cordova-extension) and/or the [React Native Bundle task](https://marketplace.visualstudio.com/items?itemName=ms-vsclient.react-native-extension), which allow you to easily "prepare" the platform-specific assets that can be subsequently released to CodePush.